MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 ## Find apps

 Open the Microsoft Store from the **Start** menu.
 Then browse for apps and games.
-You can use Cortana to search by saying "Hey, Cortana" and then saying your search terms.
+You can use [voice commands](hololens-cortana.md) to search by saying "Search", once the search window opens say "Start dictating" and then when prompted begin saying your search terms.

 ## Install apps

 To download apps, you'll need to be signed in with a Microsoft account.
 Some apps are free and can be downloaded right away.
 Apps that require a purchase require you to be signed in to the Store with your Microsoft account and have a valid payment method.
 > [!NOTE]
 > The account you use on Microsoft Store does not have to be the same as the account you are signed in with.
-If you are using a Work or School account on your HoloLens then you'll need to sign in with your personal account in the Store App to make a purchase.
+If you are using a Work or School account on your HoloLens then you may need to sign in with your personal account in the Store App to make a purchase.

 To set up a payment method, go to [account.microsoft.com](https://account.microsoft.com/) and select **Payment & billing** > **Payment options** > **Add a payment option**.